ExtendRealityLtd/Malimbe/README.md

 ### `PropertyValidationMethod.Fody`

-A generic weaver (though made for Unity).
+A generic weaver (though made for the Unity software).
 Creates a `OnValidate()` method that validates a property.

 * Annotate a property with `[Validated]` to use this.
 The property needs both a getter and setter.
 * Instead of `OnValidate` the method name can be customized with the XML _attribute_ `MethodName`, e.g.: